-Charlotte Crofts, University of the West of England in Bristol, UK
+Charlotte Crofts

+ORCiD: https://orcid.org/0000-0002-2847-5302

 Abstract

 This chapter offers a critical reflection on Looking for Archie, a walking tour of actor Cary Grant’s Bristol, UK, speaking to the themes of “fandom communities and engagement” and “embodied experiences.”
 The first section outlines the tour and its relationship with my wider curatorial practice as director of the Cary Comes Home Festival, situating it within the context of cinematic tourism, fan practices and star studies.
-The chapter draws these strands together to explore the concepts of “emplaced interaction” and “magic moments”.
+The chapter draws these strands together to explore the concepts of “emplaced interaction” and “magic moments.”
 The chapter then examines the festival’s online audience engagement via the website, mailing list and social media and how it relates to wider online Cary Grant fan communities and the ways in which his image circulates more generally in the digital sphere.
 Finally, the chapter explores what propels visitors to move beyond this virtual “communitas” to actually visit the location of Grant’s birth and “walk in his footsteps” through an analysis of audience feedback from various iterations of the walking tour and an evaluation of its impact on participants’ understanding of both Grant and Bristol.

+Keywords:

 Introduction

 Looking for Archie: Cary Grant’s Bristol is a guided walking tour of Hollywood actor Cary Grant’s hometown Bristol, UK, where he was born as Archibald Leach in 1904.
 “Archie” emigrated to New York in 1920 with a troupe of acrobats and was signed by Paramount in 1931 when he changed his name to Cary Grant.
 The locus for the tour originates from my wider curatorial practice as director of the biennial Cary Comes Home Festival, established by myself and Anna Farthing in 2014.
 The festival aims to celebrate Grant’s Bristol roots, develop new audiences for his work and recreate the golden age of cinema-going by programming immersive cinematic experiences in significant locations which featured in Grant’s life and work.
 These include a gala screening at Bristol Hippodrome, where Archie worked backstage as a lad; a cream tea at the Avon Gorge hotel where he often stayed; and a screening of Bringing Up Baby (1938), in which Grant plays palaeontologist David Huxley, next to the dinosaur exhibit in Bristol Museum.
-These aims “hinge on the embodied, haptic, located experience of attending in person,” with the “festival’s stimulus to cinematic tourism and pilgrimage and the importance of place and ‘emplacement’ are pivotal”.
+These aims “hinge on the embodied, haptic, located experience of attending in person,” with the “festival’s stimulus to cinematic tourism and pilgrimage and the importance of place and ‘emplacement’ are pivotal.”